 Chen Pi (Tangerine peel) moves Qi and strengthen digestion, expels dampness and transforms phlegm.
 Chen Pi, together with Xiang Fu and Zhi Ke act in the formula to enhance the function of Chai Hu.

 Chuan Xiong is a unique Chinese herb that both invigorates Blood and moves Qi.
-It expels Wind and relieves Pain.
+It expels Wind.

-Bai Shao (Poeny root) nourishes the blood, harmonizes the liver and relieves pain.
+Bai Shao (Poeny root) nourishes the blood, harmonizes the liver.